jdoleary/Eden/CurrentTasks.md

 ## Tasks
-- outDirectory should account for multiple projects
-- Integrate `publish` feature with vercel
-    - send files array to publish function
+- publish should check all files in outDir and add the missing ones to the files array rather than doing it manually with toc and styles
 - Static serve dirs in config should always be relative to parseDir
-- publish should check all files in outDir and add the missing ones to the files array rather than doing it manually with toc and styles

 ## Bugs
 - Bug: Nested directories mess up in the Previous Button (see page "Armbar".
 Previous button says ": Locks")